What Makes Covenant Children's Unique?

 etc. Essentially we're qualified to care for the most critical of

-newborns and we only transfer patients out for hihghly specialized care
+newborns and we only transfer patients out for highly specialized care

 only Children's Hospital Association of Texas member hospital